 The U.S. Bureau of Labor Statistics (BLS) states that the median annual salary for clinical, counseling, and school psychologists working in elementary and secondary schools was $76,990 in May, 2018 (www.bls.gov).
 The BLS projects a 14% increase in employment for clinical, counseling, and school psychologists for 2018-2028.
 Rising awareness and increased concern over drug and alcohol use, bullying, learning disabilities, and other problems in school-age children has created an increased demand for school psychologists.

 School psychologists are typically required to have a master's degree in school psychology; many jobs also require a Ph.D.
 According to the National Association of School Psychologists (NASP), prospective school psychologists often earn their undergraduate degree in a field such as education, psychology, child development, or sociology.

 Licensure and Certification

 All psychologists who work with patients or clients, including school psychologists, must meet state licensing requirements to practice; education and experience requirements vary by state, but all states require applicants to pass a standardized test, according to the BLS.

 In addition, school psychologists can earn voluntary certification from NASP.
 The Nationally Certified School Psychologist credential requires completion of 60 hours of graduate-level training specific to school psychology and 1,200 hours of experience, in addition to passing the National School Psychology Examination.

-Job growth for psychologists is projected to be 19% from 2014-2024, a rate that is faster than average.
+Job growth for psychologists is projected to be 14% from 2018-2028, a rate that is much faster than average.
 Although a master's degree may be sufficient for some positions, applicants with a doctoral degree and state license should find many employment opportunities in their career field.